The Skulls III

 The Skulls III is a 2004 thriller film, directed by J. Miles Dale and starring Clare Kramer, Bryce Johnson, Steve Braun, and Barry Bostwick.
 It is a sequel to the 2002 film The Skulls II and the third and final installment of The Skulls film series.
+The film was released direct-to-video by Universal Studios Home Video on March 23, 2004.